iampuma/drop/README.md

 This repository has mainly been tested on OSX, but works with any system that has NFS support.
 As Drupal contains a lot of files, it would be running slow without NFS.
 Windows users should install https://github.com/winnfsd/vagrant-winnfsd

-* I get this warning on windows *Vagrant is attempting to interface with the UI in a way that requires a TTY.*
+* I get this warning on Windows *"Vagrant is attempting to interface with the UI in a way that requires a TTY."*

 Then do the following: http://stackoverflow.com/questions/23633276/vagrant-is-attempting-to-interface-with-the-ui-in-a-way-that-requires-a-tty#answer-32398981

-* Drupal drush bam-backup is not working with compression
+* Drupal *"drush bam-backup"* is not working with compression

 This is currently a known problem in php5.5 on 32bit systems.
 I will fix this as soon as there is a fix.